Using Logic Pro for surround sound work and ambisonics

 Increasing the Diversity

 Increasing the diversity from 0 to 0.15 feeds the sound in to the other channels - note the level in FL starts to drop the more diversity you add.
-Also note that visually it looks like we’re only routing to FL and FC, but actually the sound is going to all 5.0 outputs - it is going to FX at -38dB, and to FR at -39dB, and to Ls at -39dB.
-So mix with your ears not with your eyes!
+Also note that visually it looks like we’re only routing to FL and FC, but actually the sound is going to all 5.0 outputs - it is going to FL at -38dB, and to FR at -39dB, and to Ls at -39dB.
 Increasing the diversity up to 0.5, the Front Left output has dropped another 2dB. and the other outputs have gone up 10dB.
 With the diversity up to 0.75, the audio is down 5dB to FL, and going to everywhere else, only 3dB below the FL level.
 With the diversity at 1, the signal is going to all outputs, but at a reduced level.
 The -20dB sine wave is hitting all outputs at -27dB.
 This makes sense (when you pan a sound C with a stereo panner, it is -6dB to L and R channels, compared to when it is panned hard L when it goes L at 0dB - see pan laws).
 But there’s no way to override that setting in the panner.

 Routing to Centre